neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

 ### Sending messages to smart contracts, processing the responses and making queries to other contract

-In CosmWasm, sending messages from one contract to another is typically done using the WasmMsg::Execute variant within the CosmosMsg.
+In CosmWasm, sending messages from one contract to another is typically done using the `WasmMsg::Execute` variant within the `CosmosMsg`.
 This allows you to execute an action on another contract by sending data (like tokens or structured instructions) to the target contract.

-Let's create a new simple contract to interact with the contract from the [previous chapter:](/tutorials/onboarding/part-2-calling-modules-and-contracts), which calls `IncreaseCount` method of the Minimal Contract:
+Let's create a new simple contract to interact with the contract from the [previous chapter:](/tutorials/onboarding/part-1-minimal-application), which calls `IncreaseCount` method of the Minimal Contract.

 #### Instantiation of the contract

-Since we decided that our contract should interact with the Minimal Contract from the previous part, our contract must store an address of the minimal contract somewhere.
+Since we decided that our contract should interact with the Minimal Contract from the previous part, our contract must store its address somewhere.
 Let's create a simple config where the address will be stored and we will save the address of the Minimal contract during instantiation:

 ```rust
 pub const CONFIG: Item<Config> = Item::new("config");